fishtree-attempt/simple-linear-regression-public-health/episodes/06-fitAndAssumptionSLR.md

 ### 3. Linearity and additivity
 This assumption states that our outcome variable has a linear, additive relationship with the explanatory variables.

-The *linearity* component means that each explanatory variable needs to be modeled through a linear relationship with the outcome variable.
+The *linearity* component means that each explanatory variable needs to have a linear relationship with the outcome variable.
 We learned to check for this relationship before fitting our model, through the exploratory plots at the start of the previous episodes.
 For an example where the linearity assumption is violated, see the plot below.
 The relationship between `BPDiaAve` and `AgeMonths` is non-linear and our model fails to capture this non-linear relationship.

 ~~~